Quantum homotopy analysis method with quantum-compatible linearization for nonlinear partial differential equations: Quantum homotopy analysis method

-The secondary linearization repeats this process: constructing new variables for each nonlinear term and deriving the associated equations.
+The quantum-compatible linearization repeats this process: constructing new variables for each nonlinear term and deriving the associated equations.
 If the resulting equations still contain nonlinear terms, we continue constructing additional variables based on these terms.
-This iterative process continues until all nonlinear terms are eliminated, as shown on the left side of Fig.~\ref{fig:secondary-linearization}.
+This iterative process continues until all nonlinear terms are eliminated, as shown on the left side of Figure~\ref{fig:secondary-linearization}.

-A key question in the secondary linearization process is whether it can fully eliminate all nonlinear terms.
+A key question in the quantum-compatible linearization process is whether it can fully eliminate all nonlinear terms.
 Consider an intermediate variable of the form \( \prod_{j=0}^{k} U_{a_j}(x_j) \) that arises during the process.
 This variable introduces new terms of the form \( \prod_{j=0}^{k+1} U_{b_j}(x_j) \), governed by the relationship

-Consequently, for \( m \)th-order deformation equations, the secondary linearization process will ultimately yield the variable \( \Pi_{j=0}^{m+1} U_0(x_j) \).
-Since \( U_0 \) satisfies linear PDEs, \( \Pi_{j=0}^{m+1} U_0(x_j) \) will not generate any additional variables, ensuring that the secondary linearization process comes to a complete halt.
+Consequently, for \( m \)th-order deformation equations, the quantum-compatible linearization process will ultimately yield the variable \( \Pi_{j=0}^{m+1} U_0(x_j) \).
+Since \( U_0 \) satisfies linear PDEs, \( \Pi_{j=0}^{m+1} U_0(x_j) \) will not generate any additional variables, ensuring that the quantum-compatible linearization process comes to a complete halt.
 This termination guarantees that all nonlinear terms are effectively eliminated, making the resulting system amenable to efficient quantum computation.

-As introduced in Algorithm~\ref{ham-seondary-linearization}, by applying the secondary linearization process to the \( i \)-th deformation equations for \( i = 1 \) to \( i = m \), we construct a system of linear PDEs encompassing the variables \( U_0, U_1, \ldots, U_m \) and all newly introduced variables.
-We define the complete set of variables as \( \boldsymbol{y} \), whose structure is illustrated in Fig.~\ref{fig:secondary-linearization}.
+As introduced in Algorithm~\ref{ham-seondary-linearization}, by applying the quantum-compatible linearization process to the \( i \)-th deformation equations for \( i = 1 \) to \( i = m \), we construct a system of linear PDEs encompassing the variables \( U_0, U_1, \ldots, U_m \) and all newly introduced variables.
+We define the complete set of variables as \( \boldsymbol{y} \), whose structure is illustrated in Figure~\ref{fig:secondary-linearization}.
 The variable \( \boldsymbol{y} \) is represented as

 with

 Here, \( \boldsymbol{y}_{ij} \) represents the newly constructed variables arising from equations related to \( \boldsymbol{y}_{i-1,j} \).
 We find that the variables in \( \boldsymbol{y}_{ij} \) satisfy